tlazaro/kqb-mod/README.md

 Players connecting will have to input your public IP and port chosen.

 ### Remote LAN
 An easier way is to use a software like [Hamachi](https://www.vpn.net/) to setup a 'remote LAN'.
 You will have to create an account and install.
 Then you can create a network that other's can join.
-Then the IP address seen in Hamachi can be used to connect to other computers in the network without setting up port forwaring.
+Then the IP address seen in Hamachi can be used to connect to other computers in the network without setting up port forwarding.
 The problem seems to be that Hamachi only offers up to 5 computers in the free tier while KQB can host up to 8 players.
 You may either pay for it, find another similar software or figure out port forwarding.

 ### Firewalls
 It's possible even after setting up all the networking that a Firewall blocks the network traffic on that port.
 You will need to figure out your PC's configuration to enable incoming traffic on port `5000`.